 The Verbal Reasoning and Quantitative Aptitude of GRE are section-level adaptive.
 This means the computer selects the second section of each part based on your performance in the first section.
 Besides, the GRE exam paper pattern consists of an additional unscored section or a research section that might appear at any part of the exam.
 This section will not count towards your GRE score and is used for ETS research purposes.

-We hope this article helped you gain a basic understanding of the GRE pattern 2021.
+We hope this article helped you gain a basic understanding of the GRE exam pattern 2021.
 A good GRE score is achievable, but with proper planning and preparation.
-The first step towards the preparation is familiarizing yourself with the GRE exam pattern.
-Hence, consider the above information, and make a study plan accordingly.
-Good Luck!
+The first step towards the preparation is familiarizing yourself with the GRE exam pattern and syllabus.
+Now that you are aware of both the pattern of GRE exam and GRE syllabus, you can easily ace the GRE!
+Hence, use the above information on GRE pattern and syllabus to draft an efficient study plan.

 The GRE is available to you all through the year, this means you can choose an exam date at your convenience.